nickbreaton/redirects.nickbreaton.com/README.md

 # Redirect Validator

-Quickly validate that host-level redirects are working as expected.
+Quickly validate that common redirects are working as expected.